robbwdoering/bellum.ai/README.md

 2. Play Faster: Update the tool as you play to always know which dice come next.
 3. Learn Tactics: Live statistical feedback, suggested paths of action, and more to come.

-If you're more interested in how we're translating complex Warhammer 40k rules into computer-readable formats than you are in the technical details of the app, or are interested in contributing to that effort, please see the ["Meaning Engine" documentation](https://github.com/robbwdoering/bellum.ai/tree/master/meaningEngineReference.md).
+If interested in how we're translating complex Warhammer 40k rules into computer-readable formats, please see the ["Meaning Object" documentation](https://github.com/robbwdoering/bellum.ai/tree/master/docs/meaning_objects.md).

+If interested in the technical details of how rules are applied during a match, please see the ["Meaning Engine" documentation](https://github.com/robbwdoering/bellum.ai/tree/master/docs/meaning_engine.md).

+If interested in a high level description, read on!

 ## Client Implementation
 - The client for this application is a React single page application.